Manage workload identity

 The first step is therefore to extend the Resource Graph so that every workload depends on a dedicated service account with all the required annotations, labels, or other attributes required for the workload identity mechanism of the cloud provider.

-A recommended practice is to source any values the service account requires from a separate config Resource.
+A recommended practice is to source any values the Resources require from a separate config Resource.

 ---